Mount Everest Facts

 In the early period, Mt.
 Everest was named as Peak XV.
 But after 1865 AD, this peak was named as Mount.
 Everest by Sir George Everest.
 He was the General British Surveyor of India.

-Firstly, Mount Everest was observed by Andrew Waugh who proposed the name Mt.
+Firstly, Mount Everest was observed by Andrew Waugh, who proposed the name Mt.
 Everest because of his deep respect for Sir George Everest.

 Do you know the location of Mt.
 Everest?

-Mount Everest is situated in southeast Asia in the world.
+Mount Everest is situated in Southeast Asia in the world.
 It is situated in the Mahalangur Subrange of the Himalayas on the border of Tibet and Nepal.

-In Nepal, it is located in the Solukhumbu district of Nepal where the Sagarmatha National Park is situated.
+In Nepal, it is located in the Solukhumbu district of Nepal, where the Sagarmatha National Park is situated.
 On the other hand, Mt.
 Everest lies in Tibet as well.

 How tall is Mt.
 Everest?

 However, different Surveyors from many countries have been arguing the height of Mt.
 Everest every year.
-And it's height grows 4 mm every year due to the tectonic plates uplift.
+And its height grows 4 mm every year due to the tectonic plates' uplift.

 Geographical Facts